actris-cloudnet/dataportal-docs/api/data-portal.md

 Queries the metadata of multiple product files.
 On a successful query responds with an array of `File` objects.
 The results can be filtered with the following parameters:
 - `site`: One or more `Site` ids, from which to fetch file metadata.
 - `date`: Only fetch data from a given date.
-Date format is `YYYY-MM-DD` or any date format parseable by [JavaScript `Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) -object.
+Date format is `YYYY-MM-DD`.
 - `dateFrom`: Limit query to files whose `measurementDate` is `dateFrom` or later.
 Same date format as in `date`.
 By default `measurementDate` is not limited.
 - `dateTo`: Limit query to files whose `measurementDate` is `dateTo` or earlier.
 Same date format as in `date`.